Zoo Legacy: 2013–2015

-In April of 2013, they played at the acclaimed Soho House in Toronto with up-and-coming rappers The Airplane Boys.
+In April 2013, they played at the acclaimed Soho House in Toronto with up-and-coming rappers The Airplane Boys.
 In June, the band's music was featured in the trailer for the film Liars All, in addition to being featured on the blog of Drake's producer, Boi-1da.
 Later that year, the band were finalists in the Live 88.5 ran Big Money Shot competition, an endeavour that had the band working with acclaimed producer Tomi Swick (Barenaked Ladies).

-After a successful Kickstarter campaign in Spring 2014, the band temporarily re-located to Brooklyn to record with producer Gus van Go, notable for his work with the band The Stills and Hollerado.
+After a successful Kickstarter campaign in the spring of 2014, the band temporarily re-located to Brooklyn to record with producer Gus van Go, notable for his work with the band The Stills and Hollerado.
 The band played the Canadian Music Week, the Canadian Tulip Festival, and the newly formed E.L.E.
 Music Festival, which is hosted annually at the University of Ottawa.
 Their performance at the E.L.E. festival was included by CBC as a top 4 music show to see that weekend.
 They also undertook their first Ontario tour, named the "Flight Risk Tour", with stops in Toronto, Kingston, London, Sault Ste.
-Marie, Kitchener and Ottawa, with an out-of-province date in Montreal, Quebec.
+Marie, Kitchener, and Ottawa, with an out-of-province date in Montreal, Quebec.

-2015 commenced with the finishing of the Departures EP, with recording occurring at Audio Valley Studios in Ottawa, ON.
+2015 commenced with the finishing of the Departures EP, with recording occurring at Audio Valley Studios in Ottawa, Ontario.
 Shortly after, the band released a rework of the Hudson Mohawke track "Chimes".
 Their February show with BadBadNotGood in Ottawa was once again billed by CBC.ca as a 'Top 4 Show to see in Ottawa This Week'.
 In May 2015, the band performed at the Bronson Centre with Shad for a second time.

-Over the past five years, Zoo Legacy's music has been featured on radio stations like New York City's Hot97, Montreal's 94.7 Hits FM, Sirius XM's, "The Verge", Ottawa's Live 88.5 and CKCU-FM, and CBC Radio 1.
-Zoo Legacy has also released official music videos for the songs 'L.K.U.T.'
-(2012), 'Echo' (2013), 'CRWD' (2014) and 'She'll Never Fall in Love' (2015).
+Over the past five years, Zoo Legacy's music has been featured on radio stations like New York City's Hot97, Montreal's 94.7 Hits FM, SiriusXM's, "The Verge", Ottawa's Live 88.5 and CKCU-FM, and CBC Radio 1.
+Zoo Legacy has also released official music videos for the songs "L.K.U.T."
+(2012), "Echo" (2013), "CRWD" (2014), and "She'll Never Fall in Love" (2015).